82 Uses for Paracord That Will Surprise You

 52. Pull Cord for Boat Engine

-It can be nerve-wracking when you’re out on the water and need to repair your boat.
+It can be nerve-wracking when you’re out on the and need to repair your boat.
 Sailors and boaters should always have a spool of paracord nearby in case of emergencies.

 53. Pull Cord for Lawn Mowers